chase-moskal/renraku/readme.md

     ```
 1. `client.ts` — finally, let's call this from a web browser
     ```ts
+    import {httpRemote} from "renraku"

+      // we only import the *type* of the api,
+      // not the implementation
+      //    ↓
     import type {exampleApi} from "./api.js"
-    import {httpRemote} from "renraku"

     const example = httpRemote<typeof exampleApi>("http://localhost:8000/")

-    // call your remote api functions just like they were local
+    // now you can call your remote api
+    // just like local async functions

     await example.now()
       // 1723701145176